paxnamra/Paxnamra.github.io/_posts/2023-03-27-chirpy-template-setup-on-github-pages.md

 ### RubyGems
 Nothing unexpected here.
 Just follow the installation guide.
 ### GCC and Make
-Windows users can totally skip this part.
-Their OS only needs Ruby and RubyGems.
-But I will still check for anything odd on my other machine, that runs on Ubuntu.
+I you are using Windows, like me right now, you can totally skip this part.
+Windows only needs Ruby and RubyGems.
+I will still check for anything odd on my other machine that runs on Ubuntu.
 ## Replace defaults in _config.yml
 At this point all should be fine and set with your cloned template and Ruby environment necessary to launch Jekyll server.
 To start Jekyll server and see the outcome, run in the terminal: